bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

   round brackets.
 Accordingly, terms that make up an object expression are called an _object terms._ Function arguments can be only an object expression.
-* An expression that assembled from symbols, round and angled brackets is called an _active expression_ or a _ground expression._ The content of the field of view can only be an active expression.
+* An expression that assembled from symbols, round and angled brackets is called an _active expression_ or a _ground expression._ The content of the view field can only be an active expression.
 * An expression made up of symbols, structural brackets , and variables is called a _pattern expression_ or _pattern._ The left sentence part is a pattern